Berlin Wall Memorial

-The Berlin Wall Memorial was built between 2008 and 2014 on Bernauer Strasse in the Berlin district of Mitte as a central site commemorating those who fell victim to the Berlin Wall.
+Between 2008 and 2014, the Berlin Wall Memorial was built on Bernauer Strasse in Berlin-Mitte as a central place of remembrance for the victims of the Berlin Wall.

-In 1998 this central memorial site of the Federal Republic of Germany and of Berlin was created in Bernauer Strasse in “memory of the division of the city from the 13th of August 1961 to the 9th of November 1989 and in commemoration of the victims of communist tyranny”, according to the official dedication.
-The Berlin Wall Documentation Center and Chapel of Reconciliation were subsequently added to the Memorial.
-Numbers of visitors to these three institutions have increased steadily in recent years due to the growing interest of the public and tourists in the Berlin Wall.
+The central memorial site of the Federal Republic of Germany and the State of Berlin had already been located on Bernauer Strasse since 1998, created in "remembrance of the division of the city from 13 August 1961 to 9 November 1989 and to commemorate the victims of communist tyranny", according to the official dedication.
+The memorial was complemented by the Berlin Wall Documentation Centre and the Chapel of Reconciliation.
+For years, these three facilities have experienced a steady increase in visitor numbers as a result of growing public and tourist interest in the Berlin Wall.

-The design concept for the Memorial developed by the Berlin planning firm sinai makes use of original border relics that have been conserved in keeping with historic monuments preservation practice and reveals vanished traces of it with Corten steel rods, which follow the course of the Wall.
-Escape tunnels and the houses that were along the Wall and demolished are also highlighted and archaeological windows reveal older layers of the border strip and the remains of houses and streets.
-The reddish steel rods tracing the course of the Wall are striking.
-Depending on your angle of observation they can look sometimes penetrable, sometimes closed.
-Visitors can obtain information from QR codes at various points on the site.
-On the opposite side of the street, formerly in the western sector, is the visitors’ centre, designed by Mola+Winkelmüller Architekten (completed in 2009), and documentation centre and lookout tower, which opened in 2014.
-The nearby Nordbahnhof S-Bahn railway station houses the "Border stations and ghost stations in divided Berlin" exhibition, which documents the impact of the building of the Berlin Wall on the city’s transport network.
+The design concept of the memorial, developed by the Berlin planning office sinai, picks up on original relics of the border installations, which were preserved in accordance with the preservation order, and retraces disappeared traces with Corten steel.
+This applies to the course of the Wall as well as to the escape tunnels and the demolished border houses.
+Archaeological windows point to older layers of the border fortifications and remains of houses and streets.
+The reddish steel bars marking the course of the Wall are striking.
+Depending on the angle of view, they sometimes appear permeable, sometimes closed.
+At various points in the grounds, information can be accessed via QR codes.
+On the opposite side of the street, which belonged to the western part of the city, are the visitor centre by Mola+Winkelmüller Architekten (completion: 2009) and the documentation centre, newly opened in 2014, with an observation tower.
+The Nordbahnhof S-Bahn station is home to the "Border Stations and Ghost Stations in Divided Berlin" permanent exhibition.
+It documents the effects of the construction of the Wall on the city's transport network.